College of Humanities & Behavioral Sciences

 - Center for Police Practice, Policy and Research

-During the Spring 2021 semester, The Writing Center will offer online and in-person writing support.
+During the Fall 2021 semester, the Writing Center will offer online and in-person writing support.

 Schedule an appointment by signing in to your Writing Center account.

-Please note that in order to maintain social distancing, students must bring two hard copies of their paper and writing assignment to their appointment.
+Please note that students must bring two hard copies of their paper and writing assignment to their appointment.
 Students may print their documents in The Writing Center for 10 cents per page.
-Students also must wear a mask the entire time they are in The Writing Center.
+Students also must wear a mask the entire time they are in the Writing Center.

 Review the assignment